 What is your success rate?

 Obviously long-term abstinence is the goal, but ‘success’ is far more than that.
 Even people who stay with us for a very short time experience something of how different life can be, of life in a Christian environment, crime- and substance-free.
 Many guys who we would not consider ‘successes’ at the time, contact us years later and say what an impact their time at Yeldall had upon them.
-However, evidence shows that (as of November 2016) of those who have completed Phases 1-3 between six and 27 months ago:
+Our latest monitoring shows that, of those who have completed Phases 1-3 between six and 27 months ago:

 - Over 85% were currently drug and alcohol free